abuultjens/OoVRE/README.md

 ## Running classifier with randomised target files

-In order to asses how impressive the balanced accuracy and confusion matrix is, an expectation for what we would get from random chance for this data and set of labels is needed.
+In order to assess how impressive the balanced accuracy and confusion matrix is, an expectation for what we would get from random chance for this data and set of labels is needed.
 To do this the labels are randomly reassigned to observations and the same analysis as above is rerun.

 ### WD